jjdeforrest/songr/README.md

 #capitalized words go to the /capitalize/YOUR-WORDS-HERE

-#to see some albums, http://localhost:8080/albums you can also add albums
+#to see some albums, http://localhost:8080/albums you can also add albums click on the link then you can add songs to the albums

 #error handler from spring website